All About the Consignment Process

 Please explain the consignment process to our readers.

 Before we accept anything for our showroom, we have to see it.
 Before the COVID-19 pandemic, we often saw items in person.
 For goods not in the local area, and now with the pandemic protocols, we rely on photos via email or video conference to tour someone’s home.
 Once we establish that we can sell the goods and select the items we can take on consignment, we provide a free appraisal for those items.
 Our free appraisal includes a list of the things we can take and an overall value for those items.
-We quote a high value and a low value which is always 30% less.
+We quote a high and a low value, which is always 30% less.
 This means the sale price is flexible depending on how long we have an item and how much buyers want to negotiate.

 Consignment and auctions are two options for selling high-value goods.
 What are the advantages of consignment?

-Both consignment and auction are great choices to sell items, especially if you don’t have the time or energy to sell them one by one.
+Both consignment and auction are great choices for selling items, especially if you don’t have the time or energy to sell them one by one.
 Auctions can often sell your goods quicker, but better quality and high-end goods will sell for more money by consignment.
 However, if your items are in a very specialized auction (e.g., firearms or Asian ceramics), they may fetch at a higher price than consignment.
 Another advantage of the consignment process is that we beautifully merchandise your items in a showroom.
 We also market them in-store and on our website and social media feeds.
 We can also arrange to list your items on eBay.
 This includes a lot of work and understanding of how to package and ship goods safely.

-What items sell quickly and what is slow to sell?
+What items sell quickly, and what is slow to sell?
 What are buyers looking for today?

 High-quality brand-name items in excellent condition sell well.
 Style and trendiness are the two main factors in selling used furniture.
 Brands such as RH (Restoration Hardware), George Smith, Mitchell Gold, Hickory Chair, Bernhardt, Ligne Roset, Paltron Frau, West Elm, Crate & Barrel, CB2, Ekornes Stressless, Natuzzi, American Leather, Lee Industries, Roche Bobois, Camerich, Barbara Barry, Stickley, Serena & Lily, Ralph Lauren Home, and many more mid-and high-end brands achieve the most value.
-People also look for down filling in sofas, solid wood construction, or special veneers on hardwood frames.
+People also look for down-filled sofas, solid wood construction, or special veneers on hardwood frames.
 They prefer bench seats on sofas and classically styled armchairs.

 Buyers today are looking for trendy pieces such as live edge wood furniture, reclaimed wood pieces, industrial antique/reproductions, mid-century modern, vintage retro 1980s such as brass and glass, chrome and leather, or marble, the Bohemian “boho chic” look (vintage and retro rattan, weavings, unique chairs).